Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 For your trip to Mexico in the Yucatán Peninsula, you may have chosen to rent a car in Cancun upon your arrival, like many travelers do.

-I’ve put together a mini-guide to help you navigate through the car rental jungle and to provide you with some good advice to avoid scams!
+This mini-guide was created to help you navigate through the Cancun car rental jungle and provide you with some valuable advice so you can avoid scams!

-As we will see in this guide, renting a car in Cancun will provide you with great flexibility for getting around during your stay in the region.
+As you will see in this guide, renting a car in Cancun will provide you with great flexibility for getting around during your stay in the region.

 Indeed, the Yucatán Peninsula, which includes the states of Quintana Roo, Campeche, and Yucatan, is vast.